Phoenix Children's Hospital Executive Bios

 Betsy Kuzas, Executive Vice President and Chief Operating Officer

-Julie Bowman, MSN, RN, Vice President of Critical Care Services
+Julie Bowman, MSN, RN, Senior Vice President, Patient Care Services and Chief Nursing Officer

 Phoenix Children's Hospital Foundation Executives